-We are pleased to partner with Texas Society of Architects to bring you Visionary Voices, a new speaker series featuring celebrated public artists from across the country.
-The series aims to encourage thoughtful consideration of the role of public art and its relationship to public spaces, examining the often blurred line between art and architecture.
-The lectures will also highlight the participating artists’ bodies of work and will offer a sneak peek of commissions they are executing for the City.
+In partnership with Texas Society of Architects, we are pleased to announce the second season of Visionary Voices, the popular speaker series featuring celebrated public artists from across the country.
+Launched in 2017, the series encourages thoughtful consideration of the role of public art and its relationship to public spaces, examining the often blurred line between art and architecture.
+The lectures also highlight the participating artists’ bodies of work and offer a sneak peek at commissions they are executing for the City of Austin.

 Austin artist Laurie Frick will launch the new season in January with a discussion of TEMPO Refresh, her intervention or “refresh” of Carl Trominski’s Moments, from the City’s public art collection.
 For this project, Frick was invited to reimagine Trominski’s “blue signs” stationed along the Lamar Bridge Underpass.
 The resulting installation reflects Frick’s preoccupation with data and her focus on hand-built art sourced from digital algorithms.

 French-born, Brooklyn-based architect and designer Marc Fornes is a leading expert in computational design.
 His solo projects, and those with his studio, THEVERYMANY, include collaborations with Louis Vuitton and Yayoi Kusama and the late Zaha Hadid.
 His prototypical structures and unique organic environments are included in the permanent collections of the Centre Pompidou, the FRAC Centre and other institutions.
 For Visionary Voices, Fornes will discuss his upcoming installation for the Austin-Bergstrom International Airport.